 3.3.
 STARTUP AND TESTING

 3.3.1.
 The Consultant will observe startup and contractor testing of selected equipment.
-Coordinate the startup and contactor testing schedules with the Consultant.
+Coordinate the startup and contactor testing schedules with the Consultant and Commissioning Agent (where applicable).
 Provide a minimum of 7 days prior notice.